paulsonkoly/yarr/README.md

 #### Class or module name ambiguity

-In case of class or module names ri implicitly resolves ambiguous names if there is a definition in core.
+In case of class or module names ri implicitly resolves ambiguous names if there is a definition in core (no file needs to be required to use the class) or if the required file matches the class name.
+This helps when classes are patched in multiple places and we just want to get the url of the main documentation.
 We can list all names, or be explicit in the query.

 ```
 &ri Array